SanyueHan/COMP3027J-Data-Mining-Machine-Learning/Assignments/Assignment_1/markdown/report.md

 In conclusion, our optimism about the prospects of data mining applications in the insurance industry, coupled with the importance of medical data obtained from insurance policies, constitute the reasons why we chose this direction as our subject.

 ### 2. Literature Review
+We found our data set at [kaggle](https://www.kaggle.com/mirichoi0218/insurance)

-Our data set has seven columns:
+The data set is about insurance cost prediction.
+Tt has seven columns:
 - age: age of primary beneficiary
 - sex: insurance contractor gender, female, male
 - bmi: Body mass index, providing an understanding of body, weights that are relatively high or low relative to height,